Retirement

 Advertisement

-Here’s what Chris' retirement journey looks like at different ages.
+To get a better idea of what this means, here’s what Chris’ retirement journey looks like at different ages.

 Age 50: Very early retirement

 According to Statistics Canada, a 50-year-old can expect to live until at least well into their early 80s (1).
-That means Chris' portfolio may need to last more than 30 years — through market fluctuation and inflation.
+That means Chris’ portfolio may need to last more than 30 years — through market fluctuations and inflation.

 Unlike the U.S., Canada doesn’t have a fixed “penalty age” for retirement account withdrawals.
-But that doesn’t mean early withdrawals are free — they can push Chris into a higher tax bracket and permanently reduce his RRSP contribution room, which he can never get back.
+But that doesn’t mean early withdrawals are free — they can push Chris into a higher tax bracket and permanently reduce her RRSP contribution room, which she can never get back.
+For added income and flexibility, she may want to consider part-time work or contract income to keep any RRSP withdrawals small and her tax bill manageable.

 Must Read